sriramsk1999/sriramsk1999.github.io/_pages/about.md

 My research lies at the intersection of 3D Vision and Robot Manipulation.
 I'm interested in large-scale robot learning systems, that can learn representations from diverse real-world data and can generalize to similarly diverse real-world environments.

 Previously, I was a Software Engineer at [Samsung Research](https://www.research.samsung.com/), where I worked on Depth Estimation and 3D Scene Reconstruction.
-Prior to this, I was an Associate Software Engineer at [Nextuple](https://www.nextuple.com/), where helped set up Nextuple's Machine Learning platform.
+Prior to this, I was an Associate Software Engineer at [Nextuple](https://www.nextuple.com/), where I helped set up Nextuple's Machine Learning platform.
 I also spent a period of time as a Research Assistant at the [MIDAS lab in IIIT-Delhi](http://midas.iiitd.ac.in/).
 I completed my B.Tech in Computer Science and Engineering from [PES University](https://pes.edu/) in 2021 with a specialization in Data Science.

 Feel free to [**contact me**](mailto:sskrishn@cs.cmu.edu) if you'd like to chat! :wave: